Statistics, Bachelor of Science College of Letters & Science

 Special Study for Advanced Undergraduates

-Choose four upper division elective courses outside of statistics:12-16
+Choose four upper division courses outside of statistics:12-16

 Depth Subject Matter Subtotal48-52